100% of the graduates of the Master of Health Informatics program find employment in their field within six months of graduation.

 A master's degree for health information management

-The University of Michigan School of Information (UMSI) offers a graduate program in Health Informatics, in partnership with the School of Public Health, the Learning Health System, Michigan Medicine and other allied U-M divisions.
+The University of Michigan School of Information (UMSI) offers a graduate program in Health Informatics, in partnership with the School of Public Health, the Learning Health System, the University of Michigan Medical School and other allied U-M divisions.

 Through core courses, elective courses and an internship, Master of Health Informatics students build knowledge of the healthcare system and master concepts in health policy, information science and behavioral, cognitive and organizational science.
 They develop methodological skills in analytics, systems analysis, planning and implementation along with the skills required to create health information systems and resources that are truly useful to those who use them.